James4Ever0/notes/Reverse Proxy Free Frp Providers, Remote Code Editing, Remote Development.md

 brew has [tinc](https://www.xmodulo.com/how-to-install-and-configure-tinc-vpn.html) as a package!

-tinc is way too complex and it requires some tinkering on `tinc-up` or
+tinc is way too complex and it requires some tinkering on `tinc-up` or using docker.

 [install n2n without macports](https://www.jianshu.com/p/559c1e582724)